 The most common birth defects are those of the brain, spinal cord and heart.
 The majority of these birth defects can be detected during the first half of the pregnancy with ultrasound studies and prenatal diagnostic tests.
 Having diabetes does not increase the risk for having a baby with a chromosome problem such as Down syndrome over the age-related risk.
 The key to minimizing the risks for having a baby with a birth defect is to seek preconception medical care in order to optimize blood sugar control before becoming pregnant.

-Whois Online?We have 18 guests online
+Whois Online?We have 83 guests and 1 member online